Isaiah 10:17 “So the Light of Israel will be for a fire, And his Holy One for a flame; It will burn and devour His thorns and his briers in one day.”

 Once again, Jesus led the way.

 The Angel of the Lord who appeared to Moses in the bush is the same One who led them through the wilderness in a pillar of fire.
-The evidence of God’s glory, goodness, and faithfulness was continually reminding them He was near, that He was leading them and protecting them.
-To the Egyptians, the pillar was an obstruction and to the nations a reminder of the fear of the Lord.
+The evidence of God’s glory, goodness, and faithfulness was a continual reminder to them that He was near, that He was leading them and protecting them.
+To the Egyptians, the pillar was an obstruction and to the nations a reminder of God’s protection.
 The Lord does not abandon His people in the time of their greatest need, He continually acts in faithfulness.

 When they approached the mountain of the Lord at Horeb, we see another manifestation of His presence…God’s Holy judgement.

 Anyone found approaching the Mountain of the Lord without being sanctified would be dead.
-As Moses stood before the people and revealed the Moral Law, he reflected on this measure of righteousness that brings judgment and yet we also see Mercy.
+As Moses stood before the people and revealed the Moral Law, he reflected on this measure of righteousness that brings judgment and so we see His Mercy.

 Deuteronomy 5:1-7 “And Moses called all Israel, and said to them: “Hear, O Israel, the statutes and judgments which I speak in your hearing today, that you may learn them and be careful to observe them.
 The Lord our God made a covenant with us in Horeb.
 The Lord did not make this covenant with our fathers, but with us, those who are here today, all of us who are alive.
 The Lord talked with you face to face on the mountain from the midst of the fire.
 I stood between the Lord and you at that time, to declare to you the word of the Lord; for you were afraid because of the fire, and you did not go up the mountain.
 He said: